aau-claaudia/ailab-docs/docs/additional-guides/download-images-from-ngc.md

 !!! warning "Work-around for memory-consuming downloads"

-      There is a workaround if you have problems downloading containers due to excessive memory requirements.
-See out guide: [Download memory consuming containers](/additional-guides/download-memory-consuming-containers).
+      There is a workaround if you have problems downloading images due to excessive memory requirements.
+See out guide: [Download memory consuming images](/additional-guides/download-memory-consuming-images).